skip to main content

 Q: What if I need to talk with someone on evenings or weekends?

-A: Emergencies are situations in which students are in danger of harming themselves or others.
-Contact UPD at 662-915-7234 or call 911.
-If you are experiencing a mental health-related crisis or emergency after regular business hours, weekends, or during a holiday, then call the UCC office at 662-915-3784 to speak to an after-hours counselor.
+If you are experiencing a mental health-related crisis or emergency after regular business hours, weekends, or during a holiday, please call the UCC office at 662-915-3784 to speak to an after-hours counselor.